 At SkyView EyeCare, we strive to provide comprehensive, primary eye care for the whole family.
 Preventative and routine eye exams are important to maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed optometrist.
 By diagnosing eye and vision conditions early on, our optometrist is able to provide treatment options and, in many cases, restore vision or prevent vision loss.
 The American Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our Farmington optometrist provides regular vision acuity tests as part of a comprehensive eye exam.
-Dr. Doctors will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
+Dr. Russell will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, Dr. Doctors may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, Dr. Russell may prescribe corrective glasses, contacts, or eye exercises.

 In addition to vision testing, an eye exam in our Farmington office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Doctors to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable Dr. Russell to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.